The Best Vacuums for Stairs, Tested for Lightweight, High-Suction Cleaning

 There are two options for getting debris out of the vacuum and into the trash: bagged or bagless.

-With a bagged model, users will need to buy replacement bags and change them once full.
+With bagged vacuum cleaners, users will need to buy replacement bags and change them once full.
 Debris should be well contained in the bag, with little chance of dust, dirt, and allergens escaping into the air.
 Bagged vacuums also offer higher capacity, which is helpful for high-traffic spaces that tend to gather more debris, especially in homes inhabited by pets and children.

-Bagless versions will save the expense of replacement bags, but the dirt that collects in the cup or bin may release allergens into the air during disposal.
-If this is a concern, look for a bagless model with an integrated high-efficiency particulate air (HEPA) filter.
+Bagless versions save the expense of replacement bags, but the dirt that collects in the cup or bin may release allergens into the air during disposal.
+If this is a concern, look for a bagless model with a sealed dustbin and an integrated high-efficiency particulate air (HEPA) filter.
 The cups/bins on bagless versions can be on the small side, which means more frequent emptying is required, so take this into consideration when evaluating the space.

 Cordless vs. Corded

-Vacuum cords can be limiting when it comes to cleaning stairs, with cordless being optimal for moving up and down.
+Vacuum cords can be limiting when it comes to cleaning stairs, and cordless models make climbing up and down the stairs a lot easier.
 Cordless options are easy to use, don’t require an outlet, and can be easily transported to the top of the stairs.
 Battery power on cordless models typically lasts from 15 minutes to 45 minutes, with pricier options getting closer to the latter.

-When opting for a cordless model, make sure it has battery power of at least 25 to 30 minutes so that cleaning chores can be completed without having to stop for charging; once the battery runs down, it will likely need to recharge for 3 hours or more.
-Note that some vacuums are sold with two batteries, so that one can be used while the other is charging to gain ample cleaning time.
+When opting for a cordless model, ensure it has a battery life of at least 25 to 30 minutes, allowing you to complete cleaning chores without needing to stop for charging.
+Once the battery runs down, it will likely require recharging for 3 hours or more.
+Note that some vacuums are sold with two batteries, allowing one to be used while the other charges, providing ample cleaning time.

-Those in the market for just one multiuse vacuum might find a corded model best, since its higher capacity and greater suction power can be more effective for large carpeted areas.
+Those in the market for a multi-use vacuum might find a corded model best, since it has a higher capacity and greater suction power can be more effective for large carpeted areas.
 To avoid lugging the vacuum up and down, choose a model with a long, retractable cord.
 A 15-foot cord will generally be adequate to reach the top of stairs in most homes.

 Suction Power

 The type of floors in the home is an important factor when it comes to the suction power needed.
-Those with mostly hardwood, tile, or other smooth surfaces and just a few area rugs here and there won’t need as much suction as homes with large areas of carpeting and high-pile rugs.
-Strong suction power is what allows a vacuum to reach deep into carpet fibers to remove deep-set debris.
+Those with mostly hardwood, tile, or other smooth surfaces and just a few area rugs won’t need as much suction as homes with large areas of carpeting and high-pile rugs.
+Strong suction power is what allows vacuums to reach deep into carpet fibers and remove deeply embedded debris.

 Attachments

-Attachments can help get all areas of stairs clean.
-A narrow, pointed crevice tool will assist cleaning hard-to-reach corners and between railings.
+A vacuum with attachments can help get all areas of your stairs clean.
+A narrow, pointed crevice tool will assist in cleaning hard-to-reach corners and between railings.
 A motorized brush attachment can be useful on carpeted stairs, effectively pulling out dust and debris.
 A pet-hair brush is a plus if a cat or dog lives in the home.

 For hardwood floors and uncarpeted stairs, attachments such as a flat, wide tool with short bristles for sweeping will glide on smooth surfaces without damaging them.
 A dust brush is handy for light dusting of furniture, blinds, lampshades, and more, and won’t scratch surfaces.